 - Magnum tracks the OpenGL state to improve performance, but the tracker can get confused if you or any other library are doing OpenGL calls outside of Magnum.
 For that to work, you need to reset the state tracker on boundaries between 3rd party and Magnum calls into GL.
 The other library also needs to be aware of this fact (either setting all state explicitly every time or having similar ability to reset its state tracker), otherwise you may need to save and restore GL state manually for that library to work.

 - Use GL::

 TimeQuery to find hot spots in the rendering code.

 - Mark relevant parts of code to find them easier in the debugger.

-- Use ApiTrace to trace the program call by call, verify buffer and texture contents, vertex binding and count of generated primitives, rendered fragments and time spent in various calls.
+- Use ApiTrace or RenderDoc to trace the program call by call, verify buffer and texture contents, vertex binding and count of generated primitives, rendered fragments and time spent in various calls.